stushar12/CPP-220/README.md

 # CPP-220
-Duplicate subtree in binary tree
+Duplicate subtree in binary tree with size more than or eqaul to 2